Electrolytic Conservation Of Iron & Steel Artefacts

-In such badly corroded finds there will be, in the simplest terms, two types of rust present: the outer 'red rust' layer and a deeper 'black rust' formation.
+In heavily corroded finds there will be, in the simplest terms, two types of rust present: the outer 'red rust' layer and a deeper 'black rust' formation.
 The outer 'red rust' component takes up more volume than the metal it originated from and tends to loosely adhere to the main body.
-This flaky layer represents a total loss of metal from the artefact and can't be recovered although electrolysis treatment does usually make it easier to remove.
+This flaky layer represents a total loss of metal from the artefact and can't be recovered although electrolytic treatment does tend to loosen this layer further, making it easier to remove.

-Beneath this outer layer of red rust there is generally a substantial layer of 'black rust' which formed in the oxygen-deprived region underneath the outer corrosion.
-Unlike the surface rust, this underlying corrosion product takes up the same volume as the original iron and is tightly bound to it; it's possible for some of this underlying 'black rust' to be converted to a stable material with careful treatment in an electrochemical cell, allowing the preservation of much of the artefact's original dimensions.
+Beneath this outer layer of red rust there will be a layer of 'black rust' of variable thickness which formed in the oxygen-deprived region beneath the outer corrosion.
+Unlike the surface rust, this underlying corrosion product takes up the same volume as the original iron and is tightly bound to it; it's possible for this underlying 'black rust' to be converted to a stable material with careful treatment in an electrochemical cell, allowing preservation of much of the artefact's original dimensions and surface details.
 The chemistry behind iron oxidation is complex, but this site may help explain it: Chemistry Of Rust.

 The idea of using electricity to treat rusted iron isn't new, and electrolysis has been used for the conservation of ferrous artefacts by collectors and archæologists for many decades.
-The results can be impressive with the substantial preservation of the original surface, but the exact requirements are sometimes poorly understood and the suggested equipment often crude, exacerbated by the many web pages out there offering poor or misleading advice on this delicate process.
+The results can be impressive, but the exact requirements are sometimes poorly understood and the suggested equipment often crude, exacerbated by the many web pages out there offering poor or misleading advice on this delicate process.

 Why use electrolysis when there are simpler methods?

-Iron & steel items can be sandblasted or treated with acids to remove the rust and this certainly works, but the valuable underlying 'black rust' which may still retain surface details is also removed, resulting in that part of the artefact being lost for good.
-Electrolysis offers the possibility of recovering the iron which has turned to black rust, which is why the process is so important for the conservation of valuable and rare artefacts.
+Iron & steel items can be sandblasted or treated with acids to remove the rust and this works well, but the valuable underlying 'black rust' which may still retain surface details is also removed, resulting in that part of the artefact being lost for good.
+Electrolytic reduction offers the possibility of recovering the iron which has turned to black rust, which is why the process is so important for the conservation of valuable and rare artefacts.

-Rust electrolysis is not some magical, or quick and easy way of cleaning rusty items and is generally only to be considered for post-mediaeval artefacts with a substantial iron core remaining, as more severely corroded finds may need a different preservation approach.
+Rust electrolysis is not some magical, quick or easy way of cleaning rusty items and is generally only to be considered for post-mediaeval artefacts with a substantial iron core remaining; more severely corroded finds may need a different preservation approach.
 The amount and type of corrosion, coupled with varying degrees of adhering encrustation can all contribute to a variable outcome and needs to be considered.

 Back to top